mgreter/libsass/docs/build.md

 ### Building a system library (experimental)

-Since `libsass` is a library, it makes sense to install it as a shared library on your system.
-On linux this means creating a `.so` library via autotools.
-This should work pretty well already, but we are not yet committed to keep the ABI 100% stable.
-This should be the case once we increase the version number for the library to 1.0.0 or higher.
-On Windows you should be able get a `dll` by creating a shared build with MinGW.
-There is currently no target in the MSVC project files to do this.
+Since `libsass` is a library, it makes sense to install it as a system-wide shared library.
+On linux this means creating versioned `.so` library via autotools.

 - [Building shared system library][4]

-Compiling with clang instead of gcc
+#### Compiling with clang instead of gcc
---

 To use clang you just need to set the appropriate environment variables: